Theeya Velai Seiyyanum Kumaru: Production

+Development

 After the success of director Sundar C's Kalakalappu (2012), the same studio UTV Motion Pictures wanted him to direct a sequel but he was uninterested.
 Instead, he wrote an original script which became Theeya Velai Seiyyanum Kumaru.
-The film's title was derived from a dialogue from Pudhupettai (2006), later popularised by Boss Engira Bhaskaran (2010).
+The film's title was derived from a dialogue from Boss Engira Bhaskaran (2010).
 The Telugu version was titled Something Something, using the name of a song from Nuvvostanante Nenoddantana (2005).
+Sundar acknowledged the Hindi film Chhoti Si Baat (1976) as an influence.
+The film was co-produced by Avni Cinemax, photographed by Gopi Amarnath and jointly edited by Praveen K. L. and N. B. Srikanth.
+Sundar's wife Khushbu designed the costumes while Gururaj was the art director.

+Casting and filming

 Siddharth and Hansika Motwani were cast as the lead pair because they were popular in both the Tamil and Telugu film industries.
 While Santhanam appeared in Tamil, Brahmanandam replaced him in Telugu.
-Filming began in January 2013.
-Many scenes were shot in Kumbakonam.
-A song sequence was shot in Japan, during the Sakura festival.
-Filming was nearing completion by May 2013.
+Ganesh Venkatraman, who plays a supporting role, gave substantial input regarding the costume he was to wear.
+Principal photography began in January 2013.
+During the first schedule, some scenes were shot at an IT company in Saidapet.
+Filming also took place in Kumbakonam.
+By March, filming was taking place at a "brisk" rate in Chennai, with some scenes shot in a textile showroom.
+In April, the team left for Japan to film a song sequence, during the cherry blossom festival.
+Filming was completed in May 2013.

 Soundtrack

 C. Sathya composed the music for this film.
-The audio launch was held on 2 May 2013.
+The audio launch was held on 2 May 2013 at Sathyam Cinemas.